genophenoenvo/readthedocs/README.md

-# Geno Pheno-Envo-ReadTheDocs documentation
+#ReadTheDocs (RTD)

-The repo is the Read the Docs documentation in use by the GenoPhenoEnvo project.
+The repo is the [Read the Docs documentation](https://readthedocs.org/) in use by the GenoPhenoEnvo project.

-## Goal of the docs
+## Goals of these docs

-The goal of the documentation is to provide basic learning materials to help researchers, educators, and students effectively use our research material in the CyVerse cyberinfrastructure.
+The goal of the documentation should beto provide basic learning materials to help researchers, educators, and students effectively (re)use our research material in the CyVerse cyberinfrastructure.

-All documentation is a work-in-progress; even the best efforts will be incomplete, contain ambiguities, inaccuracies, and at some point, out of date.
+All documentation is considered a work-in-progress; even the best efforts will be incomplete, contain ambiguities, inaccuracies, and at some point, will become out of date.

 ## Maintained Sections